griffinbank/rules_clojure/README.md

 put `:bazel {:deps {}}` at the top level of your deps.edn file. `:deps` will be merged in when running `gen_srcs`.
 Deps are a map of bazel labels to a map of extra fields to merge into the `clojure_library`.

+`examples/stress/deps.edn` contains known examples of libraries that require extra annotations to compile under rules clojure.

 ### no AOT

 ```clojure
 :bazel {:no-aot #{foo.bar}}
 ```

 Instructs gen-build to not AOT that namespace.
+Note that this doesn't affect 3rd party dependencies yet.

 ### Coarse dependencies

 Fine grained dependencies are ideal from an efficiency perspective, but it isn't always possible to make them work.

 `gen_srcs` also creates a few extra targets in every directory on the deps.edn search path.
 It will produce `clojure_library` targets named `__clj_lib`  containing all source files in the directory (non-AOT'd), and all subpackages. `//src:__clj_files` includes all src files under `src`.
-These targets are useful for static analysis tools.
+These targets are useful for e.g. static analysis tools like clj-kondo.

 `__clj_lib` does not include dependencies.
 Use `@deps//:__all` to pull in all dependencies.